-On 9 October 2015, the ordinary share buy-back programme was launched and concluded for the plan of assignment to employees, free of charge.
-This covered the part of the Lecoip investment plan regarding the subsidiaries which were not included in the 2014 programme as well as the share-based incentive plan for 2014, reserved for risk takers.
+On 9 October 2015 the ordinary share buy-back programme was launched and concluded for the plan of assignment to employees, free of charge.
+This covers the part of the Lecoip investment plan regarding the subsidiaries which were not included in last year's programme as well as the share-based incentive plan for 2014, reserved for risk takers.
 These plans were approved, respectively, at the Intesa Sanpaolo shareholders meetings of 8 May 2014 and 27 April 2015.
-The subsidiaries also terminated their purchase programmes of Intesa Sanpaolo's ordinary shares to be assigned free of charge to their employees.
-These programmes were analogous to the programmes approved by the Intesa Sanpaolo shareholders' meetings.
-On the day of execution of the programme, the Intesa Sanpaolo Group purchased a total of 6,885,565 Intesa Sanpaolo ordinary shares at an average purchase price of \notin 3.197 per share, for a total counter-value of \notin 22,012,769.
-Intesa Sanpaolo purchased 2,392,970 shares at an average purchase price of \notin 3.203 per share, for a counter-value of \notin 7,663,546.
+The subsidiaries also terminated their purchase programmes of the Intesa Sanpaolo's shares to be assigned free of charge to their employees.
+These programmes were analogous to the programmes approved by the Intesa Sanpaolo Shareholders' Meetings.
+On the day of execution of the programme, the Intesa Sanpaolo Group purchased a total of 6,885,565 Intesa Sanpaolo ordinary shares at an average purchase price of €3.197 per share, for a total countervalue of €22,012,769.
+Intesa Sanpaolo purchased 2,392,970 shares at an average purchase price of €3.203 per share, for a countervalue of €7,663,546.